AdnanDervisevic/Roll20-Spell-Macro-Generator/README.md

 # 3.5 to Roll20
-Right now takes in XML file that I have and spits out a pretty generic SRD-looking spell macro!
+Right now takes in XML file from http://www.andargor.com/ (Huge thanks for publishing this) and spits out a pretty generic SRD-looking spell macro!
 Nicer than nothing :)

 Future improvements: